SDG week art: Breath

 Breath

 In the work Breath, a limited amount of waste material in the form of hand-spun yarn by textile artist Moa Cederberg is used.
-The yarn has been dyed with seven different forest plants and is then intertwined with some of these plants to wind up the glass wall between the auditorium and the dining hall at the Hanken School of Economics in Vaasa.
+The yarn has been dyed in seven different baths of the plants included in the artwork.
+And is then intertwined with the plants to wind up the glass wall between the auditorium and the dining hall at the Hanken School of Economics in Vaasa.
 The installation is part of the SDG Week, which this year is held from September 20-27, 2024, in conjunction with Sustainability Week and Global Goals Week.

 About the artist: